fj1/react16-context-presentation/README.md

 * The `prop-drilling` branch implements prop drilling.
 * The `master` branch implements React 16 Context API.
 * The `redux` branch implements Redux.
+* The `live-coding` branch is for the presentation.

 ## Serving